mvysny/ev-fi/_posts/2019-11-3-car-heater-plug-box.md

 When finished, turn the fuses back on, configure the hour wheel to be always on, and try out that the hour wheel provides electricity (e.g. by plugging in a cellphone charger).

-If your car charger has a bent connector cable, that's excellent: you can plug the charger directly into the hour wheel and lead the cable outside of the Car Heater Plug Box.
-However, my charger had a straight connector cable which wouldn't fit inside of the Car Heater Plug Box.
+If your car charger has connector plug with a bent cable out, that's excellent: it will fit inside of the Heater Plug Box.
+You can then plug the charger plug directly into the hour wheel and lead the cable outside of the Car Heater Plug Box, without any need for extension cord.
+However, my charger had connector plug with straight cable out which wouldn't fit inside of the Car Heater Plug Box.
 Therefore I had to buy an extension cord with bent connector cable - the straight connector wouldn't fit in.
 Unfortunately I couldn't find a proper durable IP44 outdoor extension cord with the straight connector, that's why I bought an inside one: [JATKOJOHTO OPAL 1-OSAINEN MAADOITETTU 5M](https://www.k-rauta.fi/rautakauppa/s%C3%A4hk%C3%B6--valaistus-ja-turvallisuus/sahkotarvikkeet/jatkojohdot-ja-kelat/jatkojohto-opal-1-osainen-maadoitettu-5m).